SpencerComputers/pcguide/finishing/installing-os.md

 Linux is much less popular then Windows 10 and has less software support.
 Generally Linux is more meant for advanced users.
 If you don't know what Linux is, don't use Linux.
 Installing your operating system of choice
 # Installing Windows
+{% hint style="danger" %}

-> You'll need another PC or laptop for this process!
+You'll need another PC or laptop for this process!
+{% endhint %}
 1. Go to the Windows installation media download page.
 2. Click Windows 10
 3. Click "Download tool now"